Ebay

 establish all these facts beforehand, or else the ebay

-telephone support liars will just use claims like "you have
+telephone support liars will just use claims like "you

-have heard earlier.
+as we have heard earlier.

 Finally, a list of recent sales from that listing and the